 - Cuttings should be placed in good light but not direct, scorching sunlight.
 Covering with fleece will help diffuse bright sunlight

-- Ensure the compost is moist until the cuttings are well rooted which takes about six to 10 weeks
+- Ensure the compost is moist until the cuttings are well-rooted which takes about 2 to 4 weeks

 - Once rooted, harden off the cuttings for about two weeks and pot them on individually.
 Covering with fleece or gradually increasing the ventilation of plastic bags or propagators will allow the soft leaves to develop a robust water-proof cuticle so that they can survive in lower humidity environments

 - Remove any dead, rotting, dying or diseased material at least weekly